I can hear it

 Luckily it works also the other way.
 Beautiful music makes me go through extreme emotions and can be an amazingly sensational and very physical experience.
 I enjoy only rare voices but when that happens I’m filled with happiness and can feel how the music goes through my whole body and every muscle, starting from my neck or throat, moving to my arms, fingers and stomach and finally to my legs.
 Listening to symphony pop makes me happy, inspired and absolutely knackered.
 It’s like my muscles had physically worked in those new environments where the songs transported me.

 For that reason I rarely listen to albums at home.
-It’s different at gigs, that experience happens in another, different world where everything is possible.
-In the middle of my everyday life it would be too much and too emotional.
+It’s different at gigs, everything happens in another world.
+In the middle of my everyday life it can be too much or too emotional.
 Too overwhelming.
 I rather choose one or two songs suitable for my mood and focus on them.
 I talked about this on FB and someone said they do exactly the same and called it a ritual and I loved it, that’s exactly the right word.
 My rituals are either meditations or celebrations.

 My favorite meditation is listening to symphonic Relax.
 It clears my mind and puts my thoughts in order.
 My LICM mini playlist starts with my long lost friend Ring Ring in which I immediately recognize anxiousness I seem to have in myself as well.
 I listen to the song and magically the anxiousness goes away.
 I move on to acoustic Relax which is the most calming song I know.
 It gives me serenity but has also a tiny, very subtle amount of excitement I can physically feel in my throat and arms.
 That wakes me up and makes me sharp and ready to continue whatever I was doing.

 The first time I heard I See You was in Boston 2009.
 It was my favorite song from the new album, I had looked forward to the performance and had huge expectations for it.
 It was everything I had hoped for and much more.
 It was perfect.
-It’s been 10 years since the gig and I still see it as one of my dearest gig memories and almost can’t believe I was lucky to be there.
+It’s been 10 years since the gig and I still see it as one of my dearest gig memories.
 I love it how singing barefoot makes the performance somehow symbolic.
 There’s something so pure and bare in the song and the way Mika sings it feels extremely genuine.
 Like he had really gone through those fears or at least given them careful thought.

 Last Party from NPIH is one of the songs that are enough on their own.
 It has all the colors of the rainbow.
 It tells about every aspect of life, it’s like a life time compactly in less than four minutes.
 It has a strong background story.
 There’s sadness but there’s also all the comfort in the world.
 When the party starts it’s pure fireworks.
 I love every part of this song and how much impact it has on me.